Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Introduction

-In this work, we pursue a complementary route to traditional $b_T$-based extractions by keeping the entire analysis in momentum space and exploring how modern computational methods and AI can be optimally leveraged for nonperturbative QCD inference.
-The key observation is that the prevailing preference for the $b_T$ representation in contemporary global analyses arises largely from the mathematical convenience of the inverse problem there: the Fourier–Bessel transform converts transverse-momentum convolutions into products, enabling a compact implementation of Collins–Soper–Sterman (CSS) evolution and resummation~\cite{Collins:1985,Collins:2011,Bra99}.
-At the same time, lattice-QCD calculations of the CSS evolution kernel are naturally formulated in impact-parameter space~\cite{Shanahan_2020}, providing complementary, first-principles input to the nonperturbative $b_T$ dependence.
-Nonetheless, studying the transverse structure directly in $k_\perp$ offers distinct advantages for data-driven analyses: it maintains a one-to-one connection with the measured spectra, allows the inclusion of kinematic effects and uncertainties without intermediate transformations, and facilitates the incorporation of differentiable, AI-based forward models.
+In this work, we pursue a complementary approach to traditional $b_T$-based extractions by performing the entire analysis directly in momentum space and exploring how modern computational methods and AI can be optimally leveraged for nonperturbative QCD inference.
+The prevailing preference for the $b_T$ representation in global analyses arises primarily from the mathematical convenience of the inverse problem: the Fourier–Bessel transform converts transverse-momentum convolutions into products, enabling a compact implementation of CSS evolution and resummation~\cite{CSS1985,Collins2011,Bracewell1999}.
+Moreover, lattice-QCD calculations of the CSS evolution kernel are naturally formulated in impact-parameter space~\cite{Shanahan_2020}, providing valuable first-principles input on the nonperturbative $b_T$ dependence.
+Nevertheless, analyzing the transverse structure directly in $k_\perp$ space offers distinct advantages for data-driven approaches: it preserves a one-to-one correspondence with the measured spectra, allows experimental uncertainties and kinematic effects to be incorporated without intermediate transformations, and facilitates the inclusion of differentiable, AI-based forward models.
 Accordingly, both $b_T$ and $k_\perp$ representations remain essential and mutually constraining perspectives on TMD dynamics.

-Our strategy is to make the $k_\perp$ inverse problem tractable by numerical means rather than by changing representation.
-We embed a deep neural network (DNN) directly as the \emph{integrand} of the $k_\perp$-space convolution and train it on measured cross-sections (in the small-$q_T$ domain where TMD factorization applies), thus removing the practical need to shuttle to $b_T$ for fitting and then transform back to $k_\perp$ for interpretation.
+Our strategy is to render the $k_\perp$ inverse problem tractable by numerical means rather than by changing representation.
+We embed a DNN directly as the integrand of the $k_\perp$-space convolution and train it on measured cross-sections in the small-$q_T$ region where TMD factorization holds, thus eliminating the need to transform to $b_T$ for fitting and then back to $k_\perp$ for interpretation.
 Concretely, we represent the unpolarized TMD as